Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 6. Enter `yes` when prompted.
 7. The example `api1` build pipe line will now be created.
 This can take a while.

-This will result in a build pipe line being created and.
-Eventually, the example `api1` being deployed into the `api` cluster.
+This will result in a build pipe line being created and, eventually, the example `api1` being deployed into the `api` cluster.

 ## Creating initial ‘Npm’ build pipeline ##